The Structure of Normativity

 Introduction

 Some of the core fields of philosophy – including moral philosophy, value theory, and epistemology – are, at their heart, concerned with normative questions: questions about what is good or bad, right or wrong, justified or unjustified.
-These questions concern the content of judgements that human beings are constantly making and that structure our way of thinking, feeling, and acting.
+These questions concern the content of judgments that human beings are constantly making and that structure our way of thinking, feeling, and acting.

 The Challenge of Normativity